IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 ## Cleanup (Hands-on)

 1. The controller for the Open Liberty Operator creates the necessary Deployment, Service, and Route objects for Customer Order Services application.
-To review these resources, run the commands:
+To list these resources, run the commands:

    - Reminder: Run `oc project` to confirm you're at the `apps` project before running the following commands.

    ```